-Craft-beer drinkers can find Punk IPA from Scottish brewery Brew Dog on tap, along with several more of their beers in bottles and cans, plus some less commonly seen European and US microbrews.
-During a recent visit we discovered some excellent beers from Dutch craft brewery De Molen and Norwegian outfit Nogne.
-The wine list is also eclectic and budget-friendly, for example Sokol Blossor's "Evolution" white blend is Y4,000 per bottle.
+Craft-beer drinkers can find Punk IPA from Scottish brewery Brew Dog on tap, along with several more of their beers in bottles and cans.
+The wine list is eclectic and budget-friendly, for example Sokol Blossor's "Evolution" white blend is Y4,000 per bottle.

 Service is friendly and knowledgeable, and the atmosphere is very casual.
 Most bottles of wine are priced in the Y2800-5000 range, with some outliers.
 Budget around Y2500-3000 for a few rounds of high-quality drinks and snacks, or just drop in for a quick drink and otoshi before you explore the rest of this lively arcade.
-(Open from 2pm on weekends.)
+(Open for lunch 1-4pm on weekends only.)

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From Bento.com.